quozd/awesome-dotnet/README.md

 * [AWS SDK](https://github.com/aws/aws-sdk-net) - The AWS SDK for .NET enables .NET developers to easily work with Amazon Web Services
 * [Azure PowerShell](https://github.com/Azure/azure-powershell) - A set of PowerShell cmdlets for developers and administrators to develop, deploy and manage Microsoft Azure applications
+* [Countly SDK for Windows](https://github.com/Countly/countly-sdk-windows/) - Windows SDK for Countly analytics and marketing platform for product and marketing managers
 * [Octokit.NET](https://github.com/octokit/octokit.net) - A GitHub API client library for .NET
 * [DropNet](https://github.com/DropNet/DropNet) - Client library for the Dropbox API